How apprenticeships are changing early careers

 Tone of voice is a key component in how candidates will perceive your brand.
 This should be clearly identifiable throughout all avenues of your business and assessment process.
 Without a consistent tone of voice, your business could be missing out on a great opportunity for candidates to align themselves with your brand.

-Outline your minimum requirements
+Identify your minimum requirements

 For entry-level apprenticeships, you must ensure that you have realistic candidate expectations.
-Candidates for these vacancies are often younger and will have little to no work experience.
+Candidates applying for these vacancies will often be younger, with little to no work experience.
 This means that your focus should be on identifying their core competencies and hiring for potential.

 Mid to senior level apprenticeships

 Typically, your job description should vary in complexity based on the opportunity you are looking to fill.
 For example, an entry-level apprenticeship should be written so that the target applicants can easily understand what the role is and what is expected from them.

 Develop a sustainable support system

-A great way of doing this is by providing them with a mentor, someone who has experience of your organisation.
+A great way of achieving this is by providing them with a mentor, someone who has experience in your organisation.
 This doesn’t always need to be a senior team member; however, it needs to be someone that is confident in supporting a new member of the team.
 Ideally this mentor or buddy should also work in the same department as the apprentice.

-Measuring candidate performance is another vital component to your business, that’s why we recommend that you review it often.
-Gaining apprentice feedback regularly from both themselves and their mentor will provide you with a better idea of how their skills are developing and what their current knowledge gaps are.
+Measuring apprentice performance is another vital component to your business, that’s why we recommend that you review it often.
+Gaining feedback regularly from both apprentice and their mentor will provide you with a better idea of how their skills are developing and what their current knowledge gaps are.

 Project the positives

-The average apprentice in the North West is paid £17,488* per year, meaning they’d be likely to earn £52k over three years, while their peers at University rack up a similar amount in debt (Source: Fenews).
+The average apprentice working in the North West of the UK is paid £17,488* per year, meaning they’d be likely to earn £52k over three years, while their peers at University rack up a similar amount in debt (Source: Fenews).